gward/checksite/README.md

   in `config.env`.
 Connectivity is enough: checksite will create the required topic on its first run.

-That done, you can run the producer and consumer concurrently:
+That done, you can run the producer and consumer concurrently, in separate terminal windows:

-    docker-compose up
+    docker-compose run --rm --user $(id -u) producer docker-compose run --rm --user $(id -u) consumer

+(It works fine with `docker-compose up`, but that doesn't support `--user`, and it was too much bother to create a dedicated user in the container image.)